About this policy

-Confidential Transaction Information and Confidential Account Information must be kept secure and shared only within Finance committee staff in private spaces.
-All password information must be shared among Finance staff only via the Vault.
+Confidential Transaction Information and Confidential Account Information must be kept secure and shared only within Finance committee volunteers in private spaces.
+All password information must be shared among Finance volunteers only via the Vault.

-Donor information can be discussed with Development & Membership staff.
+Donor information can be discussed with Development & Membership volunteers.

 Payment information can be discussed with the Board of Directors and, in case of information pertaining to each specific payment, with the requesting committee or volunteer.

 In all cases, the amount of an expense and its purpose can be disclosed.

 In case of payments to external companies or persons, the payee’s name may be openly shared within the OTW.
 In case of reimbursements to OTW volunteers, internal discussions should refer to the payee by their OTW name.